Study reports evidence of mature heart cell potential in embryonic

 and looked for the presence of proteins and cellular structures known

-to be involved in excitation-contraction coupling.
+to be involved in excitation-contract

 The analysis found evidence of the functional calcium stores for